 research efforts, including participating in

 clinical trials, to develop and test COVID-19 treatments and vaccines.
 And our scientists have launched a mobile platform to

 measure mental health and well-being during and after the pandemic on a global level.

 Like hospital systems elsewhere, we have seen an increase in patients who are in need of specialized respiratory care during the

 COVID-19 pandemic.
 We are caring for these patients at our Hillcrest and La Jolla locations in San Diego County and are well-prepared to treat more as needed.
-And we are embracing new ways, including telehealth, to continue seeing our other patients to keep them healthy.

 Here are some of the steps we have taken to protect and care for you and the community:

 UC San Diego Health also partnered with San Diego County and the San Diego Padres to vaccinate up to 5,000 community members a day for COVID-19 at the

 The 280,000-square-foot vaccination site consists of 42 vaccination tents in which nearly 300 of our clinical and administrative staff members are working to distribute the vaccine every day from 7 a.m. to 7 p.m.